koistya/demos/functional-react-routes/README.md

 # Functional React Routes

-This project demonstrates how to implement "functional" routes, where each route can be represented as an object containing `path` (parametrized string) and `action` (a route handler function) properties.
-For example:
+This project demonstrates how to implement imperative "functional" routes, where each route can be represented as a combination of `path` (parametrized string) and `action` (a route handler function) properties.
+This pattern is used in [React Starter Kit](https://github.com/kriasoft/react-starter-kit).

+Here is an example of a regular route following this pattern:

 ```js
 {